mgnauck/wgslminify/README.md

 Mangling replaces all identifiers with short character sequences.
 Identifiers with most occurrences will receive the shortest sequences.
 Although not part of WGSL, JavaScript template literals (`${...}`) are detected and ignored during minification.

-## Limitations
+## Limitations (which might be rectified at some point in time)

 * Only ASCII shader code was tested so far.
 (WGSL is as per default UTF-8.)
-* Unreachable (dead) or unused code will not be removed.
+* Unused or unreachable code will not be removed.
 Unnecessary tokens (e.g. `((1.0 + ((2.0 * val))))`) won't be removed either.
 * Identifiers named like swizzle names (xyzw/rgba, including any combination of these) are not replaced currently.
 I.e. if there is a `struct` with a member named `xxz`, this member won't be mangled.
-This might be improved sometime soon.
-* Floating point numbers are currently not detected (matched) via regex, thus detection will fail in certain scenarios.
-A clear separation of numbers and operators by spaces (e.g. `1.0-ef` vs. `1.0 - ef`) avoids possible errors for now.
-This one is a strong candidate for improvement once time is available.
+* Floating point number matching might fail in some scenarios.
+A clear separation of numbers and operators by spaces (e.g. `1.0-ef` vs. `1.0 - ef`) avoids these errors for now.
 * Identifier mangling currently does not consider scope.
-This should be improved to yield better (smaller) mangling results.
-This is high on the list of improvements as well.
+This could be improved to yield better (smaller) mangling results and is has a high priority for improvment.
 * Other reductions are certainly possible, e.g. converting `vec3<f32>(1.0, 1.0, 1.0)` to `vec3f(1)`.
 * Likely there are other shortcomings and/or bugs.
 Testing was done only on a limited amount of shaders.
 Please let me know if you find an issue!